mahshidgh/Nvidia-GStreamer-sample-apps/DeepStream-Video-Detection-Tracking-Selective-Frame-Rate/rtsp-pipeline/README.md

 ```

 **Changing Parameters**:
+- A sample config file is in `pipeline_config.yml`.
 - To change the RTSP source, modify the `location` parameter under `rtspsrc`.
 - To adjust the frame rate, modify the `framerate` parameter under `capsfilter`.
 - To use a different model for inference, update the `config-file-path` parameter under `nvinfer`.